Research Background and Overview

 The main goal of the CARE Study is to understand who parents/caregivers of pediatric cancer patients turn to for social support and how their support experiences shape family outcomes.
 In this study, we also examine the health and well-being of parents/caregivers, as well as support processes in parents’ daily lives.

 At the time of recruitment, all CARE Study participants are parents or primary caregivers of children (ages 0-18) who are receiving active therapy for cancer.
 This 5-year study is being conducted at Roswell Park and John R. Oishei Children’s Hospital in Buffalo, NY and at University of Rochester Medicine’s Golisano Children’s Hospital in Rochester, NY.
 Our goal is to recruit a total of 150 parents/caregivers by 2021.

 The CARE Study is funded by the National Cancer Institute/National Institutes of Health.

 Meet Our Research Team

-Our research team is led by Principal Investigator Elizabeth Gage-Bouchard, PhD, Associate Professor in the Department of Cancer Prevention and Control at Roswell Park.
-Dr. Gage-Bouchard is a sociologist whose research focuses on cancer caregivers, including coping, social support, and adjustment to cancer.
+Our research team is led by Principal Investigator Elizabeth Bouchard, PhD, Associate Professor in the Department of Cancer Prevention and Control at Roswell Park.
+Dr. Bouchard is a sociologist whose research focuses on cancer caregivers, including coping, social support, and adjustment to cancer.
 Other research interests include how social class influences parent-provider interactions and treatment adherence.
-Dr. Gage-Bouchard serves as the Director of Community Outreach and Engagement at Roswell Park.
+Dr. Bouchard serves as the Director of Community Outreach and Engagement at Roswell Park.